 ST JAMES’ PARK, LOUTH

-Three plots of development land on the Fairfield Industrial Estate, extending to 1.1, 0.9 and 0.7 acres.
-Two of these sites are located adjacent the recently completed MKM builders’ merchant and are considered ideal for trade counter occupiers.
+Comprising three plots of development land on the Fairfield Industrial Estate, extending to 1.1, 0.9 and 0.7 acres.
+Two of these sites are located adjacent the new MKM builders’ merchant and are considered ideal for trade counter occupiers.

 Major occupiers on the Fairfield Industrial Estate include John Deere, Luxus, Couplands Caravans, Moncaster Wire, Fenland, Jewson and Honda Racing.